dmccreary/circuits/docs/index.md

-# Circuits Course Materials
+# AI Circuits Course

-Welcome to the website for an exciting new interactive undergraduate course on electronic circuits.
-This course is different from many traditional circuits courses because it uses generative AI and interactive simulations to teach the theory and practice of understanding and designing electronics circuits.
+Welcome to the website for an exciting new interactive undergraduate course for AI-driven electronic circuits.
+This course is different from
+many traditional circuits courses because it uses generative AI and interactive simulations to teach the theory and practice of understanding and designing electronics circuits.